4ster-light/bfcompiler/README.md

 This a simple implementation of a Brainfuck compiler in Rust, has several modes of operation, and can be used as a REPL.

-You need to have Rust installed, which is usually done via curl to get Rust up (further instructions in the Rust home page), or at least rustc rust compiler with the std lib.
+You need to have Rust installed, which is usually done via curl to get _rustup_ (further instructions in the Rust home page), or at least rustc rust compiler with the std lib.